Imagining Sustainable Fashion

 Connecting Cultures was founded in 2001 by Anna Detheridge, a scholar of the visual arts, a professor and curator.
 The association has an interdisciplinary approach based in the arts and works with artists, architects, designers, performers and the public in order to: promote a collective awareness of local resources and enhance the potential of local areas; train young professionals in the field of visual arts; provide opportunities for empowerment and capacity building within the sphere of intercultural exchange; plan and implement new urban ecologies; act as catalysts for change and a sustainable future.

 Connecting Cultures has an active presence in the field of art and sustainable fashion through its dynamic platform, Out of Fashion.

 C.L.A.S.S. is a global resource for smart material innovation, education, marketing and communication.
-It empowers businesses and provide them with the guidance needed to be competitive and socially responsible, while increasing the bottom line and upholding design integrity.
-These new values are essential to speak to today smarter, conscious consumer.
+It empowers businesses and provides them with the guidance needed to be competitive and socially responsible, while increasing the bottom line and upholding design integrity.
+These new values are essential to speak to today’s smarter, conscious consumer.

 Leading the way since 2007, C.L.A.S.S. offers a unique multi-platform hub based in Milan.
 From its inception, founder Giusy Bettoni presented an original idea of a 3-dimensional approach to fashion, which harnessed creativity, innovation, and responsibility for product, processes and communication.
 Based on this idea, Giusy and the C.L.A.S.S. team specialize in integrating a new generation of smart values into fashion, product and businesses.